 The Corporate Affairs Division provides legal support on issues related to human resources (including diversity, equal employment opportunity, benefits and employment relations), immigration, records management, tax compliance, public information and corporate governance.
 The Division also oversees the Corporate Secretary's Office, and works closely with the Bank's Ethics Office on ethics matters and conflict resolutions.

 Attorneys, investigators and staff in the Enforcement, Litigation, Protection and Investigations Division (ELPI) investigate possible violations of law as well as unsafe and unsound banking practices by banking institutions and institution-affiliated parties and recommend and draft enforcement actions.
 In addition, ELPI handles all litigation in which the Bank has an interest, and conducts internal investigations involving potential violations of Bank policies.
 ELPI is also responsible for the Federal Reserve Law Enforcement Officers who ensure the physical security of the Bank's property and employees.

-The Financial Services, Technology and Contracts Division provides legal support for the Bank's Financial Services Group, Technology Services Group and the Wholesale Product Office.
-The Division also supports the Bank's account relationships with foreign central banks and international organizations as well as handles contract and procurement matters for the Bank.
+The Financial Services, Technology, and Contracts Division provides legal support to the Bank's Financial Services Group, the Technology Services Group, and the Wholesale Product Office, which oversees the Fedwire Funds Service and the Fedwire Securities Service; provides legal advice on matters involving the Bank’s account relationships with depository institutions, the Treasury Department, foreign central banks, and international organizations; and handles all contracting and procurement matters for the Bank.

 First-Year Law Students: